zen-browser/docs/content/contribute/translation.md

 Thank you for your interest in contributing to the translations for Zen Browser!
 Ensuring that Zen Browser is accessible to users around the world is a key priority, and your contributions help make this possible.
 This guide will walk you through the process of getting started with translating Zen Browser using Crowdin.

+>[!note]
+>If you want to translate a language that is not currently available in the Crowdin project, please reach out to the developers on Discord.
+We’ll be happy to add it for you!

 ## Prerequisites

 Before you begin, you will need to have the following: